BabitaD/Tidy_Data_Assignment/README.md

 # Tidy_Data_Assignment

-The scrip requires the dataset to be present in the ./data folder as defined by following file structure.
+The script requires the dataset to be present in the ./data folder as defined by following file structure.

  * [/](./tree-md)
    * [data](./dir2)